Dental Implants — Torrance, CA

 Understanding the Cost of Dental Implants

 Like with any surgery, you can normally expect some discomfort for a few days; prescription painkillers or over-the-counter medications can be used as directed while you’re recovering.
-Plan on eating mashed potatoes, applesauce, and other soft foods for a while.
+Plan on eating mashed potatoes, applesauce, and other soft foods for at least a few days.
 Do not use a straw for at least 24 hours; doing so could knock the blood clot loose from the treatment site and delay healing.
 Call us if your pain is getting worse after 5 to 7 days.